Limited spots! Students accepted on a rolling basis each month | Summer Internships Available

 Step 3: Essays and Short Answers

-Strong essays are specific, reflective, and grounded in your real experiences.
-Rather than trying to impress, focus on showing how you think, what you value, and why UT Austin is a good fit for your goals.
+Rather than trying to impress, focus on showing how you think, what you value, and why UT Austin fits your goals.

 Step 4: Major Selection and Competitiveness